stefanhepp/pplatex/README.md

 Building with SCons
 -------------------

+In order for the SCons build to work, you need to have LaTeX installed in your PATH or set LATEX\_PATH to your LaTeX installation path.

 If the pcre headers are not in a standard path (or if you are on Windows), create a './config.py' or './config-windows.py' (p.e. by copying if from ./build/), and set PCREPATH to your PCRE installation path.